 BGA Inspector Information

 The owner is responsible for the airworthiness of their aircraft.
-As described in the BGA Airworthiness Exposition, other than ‘Pilot/Owner Maintenance’, work carried out on aircraft under the control of the BGA airworthiness system is to be certified by an appropriately authorised BGA Inspector.
+As described in the BGA Airworthiness Exposition, other than ‘Pilot/Owner Maintenance’, maintenance carried out on aircraft under the control of the BGA airworthiness system is to be certified by an appropriately authorised BGA Inspector.

 The BGA airworthiness and maintenance webpages are available here.